 If I'm using another method of birth control, do I still have to use condoms?

-Using a condom with another form of birth control is called dual protection.
-It means you’re being super-safe and protecting yourself against both pregnancy and STIs.
+Depends on if you need protection from sexually transmitted infections (STIs).
+No method of birth control other than condoms or internal condoms protects you from STIs.
+Using a condom with another form of birth control is called dual protection since you’re protecting yourself against both pregnancy and STIs.

 Yes, you can use the ring to skip your period.
 Just change the ring every four weeks without taking a 1-week break.
+You’ll just take the old one out and put the new one in on the same day.

 Want to learn more?